NCEAS/metacat/helm/README.md

 ### Secrets

 Secret parameters (such as login credentials, auth tokens, private keys etc.) should be installed as kubernetes Secrets in the cluster.
-The file [admin/secrets.yaml](./admin/secrets.yaml) provides a template that you can complete and apply using `kubectl` -- for details, see the instructions in the comments inside that file.
+The files [admin/secrets.yaml](./admin/secrets.yaml) and [admin/cloudnative-pg-secret.yaml](./admin/cloudnative-pg-secret.yaml) provide templates that you can complete and apply using `kubectl apply -f <filename>` -- for details, see the instructions in the comments inside those files.
 Please remember to NEVER ADD UNENCRYPTED SECRETS TO GITHUB!

 > [!IMPORTANT]
-> 1. The deployed Secrets name includes the release name as a prefix,
+> The names of the deployed Secrets include the release name as a prefix
 > (e.g. `my-release-metacat-secrets`), so it's important to ensure that the secrets name matches
 > the release name referenced whenever you use `helm` commands.
-> 2. The parameter `postgresql.auth.existingSecret` in [values.yaml](./values.yaml) must be set to
-> match the name of these installed secrets (which will change if the release name is changed).

-> [!WARNING]
-> Setting a password will be ignored on new installations in cases when a previous
-> PostgreSQL release was deleted through the helm command.
-In that case, the old PVC will have an
-> old password, and setting it through helm won't take effect.
-Deleting persistent volumes (PVs)
-> and redeploying will solve the issue (BUT TAKE CARE not to delete your data, and make sure you
-> have backups, first!).
-Refer to [issue 2061](https://github.com/bitnami/charts/issues/2061) for
-> more details

 ## User Interface